King County Labor Council: 2000–2020

 The first major labor action in the new century occurred in 2000 when the KCLC actively supported aerospace giant Boeing's striking engineers and technicians as represented by the then unaffiliated Society of Professional Engineering Employees in Aerospace (SPEEA).
-The KCLC's affiliated AFL–CIO unions joined together with SPEEA during a 31-day strike against Boeing.
+The KCLC's affiliated AFL–CIO unions joined with SPEEA during a 31-day strike against Boeing.
 As a result of the success of the strike SPEEA affiliated with the International Professional and Technical Employees Union and the KCLC.

 By 2003 the issue of immigrant rights came to the fore with then KCLC Executive Secretary Steve Williamson, voicing his support of the "Immigrant Workers Freedom Ride"' – a bus trip of immigration activists from all over the U.S. to Washington, D.C.
 The KCLC by then had helped establish the nonprofit "Hate Free Zone Campaign of Washington" leveraging the success associated with the Hate Free Zone WTO effort into a new organization devoted to advocating for immigrant rights.

 In 2005 the KCLC joined a Seattle protest against the War in Iraq.
 This 5,000-strong protest mirrored a much larger protest in Washington, D.C., on September 24, 2005.
 The nation's capitol protest included tens of thousands of anti-war activists.

 In 2005 the KCLC changed its name to the "Martin Luther King Jr. County Labor Council" (MLKCLC).

 In 2005 the KCLC charity division changed the name "King County Labor Agency (Community Service Division)" to the "Puget Sound Labor Agency AFL-CIO" (PSLA).
 The KCLC, food bank was known as one of Seattle's first food banks dating back to 1975.

 In 2006 the MLKCLC elected the current Executive Secretary, David Freiboth, who formerly served as the national president of the Inlandboatmen's Union of the Pacific for 12 years and had served as the Maritime Trades representative to the MLKCLC Executive Board.
 Prior executive secretary, Steve Williamson left the council to join United Food and Commercial Workers Local 21.

 The MLKCLC's 2006 Labor Day picnic was covered by Seattle P-I reporter who interviewed labor leaders on the declining membership of unions, not only nationwide, but statewide, as well.
 Although 19% of Washington's workforce is unionized, across the nation only 12.5% of workers belong to a union.
 Labor leaders expressed a need for the renewal of organized labor tactics.

 In 2009 the MLKCLC supported the Metropolitan King County Council's decision to enact a "don’t ask" immigration law that prevents illegal immigrants from being forced to tell their immigration status when seeking public-health services or when dealing with sheriff's deputies.
 The King County Council said it was to discourage racial profiling and decrease the fear of seeking health care.

 On June 17, 2020, MLKCLC delegates voted to expel the Seattle Police Officers Guild from the organization.